 With blender cover on, place blender in the fridge and chill until very cold, a few hours or overnight.
 Alternatively, you could chill in a container in the freezer to speed things up.
 Keeps for a few days in the refrigerator.

 I spied these dark chocolatey little bites of protein on Pinterest (where else?) the other day and knew right away I’d like them.
 (See original recipe here.)
-These are full of good fats and protein from the almonds, wheat germ, flax seed and protein powder and are lightly sweetened with dates and honey.
+These are full of good fats and protein from the almonds, wheat germ, flax seed and protein powder and are lightly sweetened with dates and agave.
 Oh and how could I forget the ground coffee.
 Yes, it gets mixed right in with everything else for one powerhouse of a snack!
 Forget the Snickers when you are feeling that afternoon slump…eat a couple of these for some REAL energy and nutrition.

 P.S.
 This recipe makes ALOT and my food processor wasn’t quite big enough so I had to split it into two batches.
 Just FYI.